jararias/sunwhere/README.md

 ### Case 1. sunwhere.sites

-It requires a 1-dim sequence of times (if they are not timezone aware, UTC is assumed) and 1-dim arrays of latitude and longitude.
-They can also be scalars for single-location calculations. **The latitude and longitude arrays must have exactly the same length**.
+`sunwhere.sites` requires a 1-dim sequence of times (if they are not timezone-aware, UTC is assumed) and 1-dim arrays of latitude and longitude.
+They can also be scalars for single-location calculations, but :warning: **the latitude and longitude arrays must have exactly the same length** ⚠️ .
 They are the geographic coordinates of the locations where solar position will be evaluated.

 The following image shows the solar zenith and elevation angles produced at 5 sites randomly selected.

 ![case1: sites](assets/case1_sites.png)